-PHA Canada and SSC believe that all PAH patients in Canada—no matter their financial situation, province of residence, or private insurance coverage—should have access to optimal treatment.
+PHA Canada and SC believe that all PAH patients in Canada—no matter their financial situation, province of residence, or private insurance coverage—should have access to optimal treatment.
 Because PAH is a highly individualized disease, specialized PAH physicians require the flexibility to prescribe any Health Canada-approved treatment they believe will result in the best possible short and long-term outcomes for their patients.
-PHA Canada and SSC are concerned about disparities occurring in the quality of care PAH patients have access to in Canada depending on their access to private insurance and/or based on their province of residence.
+PHA Canada and SC are concerned about disparities occurring in the quality of care PAH patients have access to in Canada depending on their access to private insurance and/or based on their province of residence.
 One of the most significant current examples of this disparity is the issue of access to Opsumit.

 ISSUE: Access to Opsumit